 As of now, there are over 11,000 satellites orbiting the Earth.
 And we don't seem to stop there, as there have already been 1,354 objects launched into space in the first half of 2023.
 So, it's safe to say that geospatial data and technology are no longer niche sectors but are quite common these days.

-While the advantages of using geospatial data are clear, designing geospatial data applications presents many challenges.
+While the advantages of using geographic data are clear, designing geospatial data applications presents many challenges.
 When creating such products, designers should consider many factors, namely the level of detail, the visualization paradigm, the sophistication of the required demonstration, the data volume, the user's level of knowledge and ability to interact with map data, and so on.

 Luckily, you have Eleken to help you out.
 Our experience of working with geospatial SaaS products, like Involi, Astraea, and Gamaya, allowed us to identify the most common challenges and choose the best UI/UX design practices to overcome them.
 And we want to share them with you.